 Depending on your nationality there are different ways of applying for your work permit.
-Typically, you will apply at a visa office or consulate abroad prior to arriving in Canada.
-Alternatively you may be eligible to apply orally at a port of entry to Canada.
+Typically, you will apply at a visa office or consulate abroad before arriving in Canada.
+Alternatively, you may be eligible to apply orally at a port of entry to Canada.
 Please contact the Immigration and Relocation Officer for more information.

 New Faculty Members